sara-nl/sdrdocs/source/index.rst

 .. sidebar:: Need help?

-    Do you need help with this tutorial?
+    Do you need help with this user documentation?
 We are more than willing to assist!
 Just contact us at helpdesk@surfsara.nl.

 ..
 Links: